tracim/tracim/doc/how_does_it_works/mentions.md

 ## Why

-We store in the database the id of the actor who is mentioned.
-This way we have a dynamic system, where the mention is linked to the actor using the ID.
+We store in the database the ID of the actor who is mentioned.
+This way we have a dynamic system, where the mention is linked to the actor using their ID.